nielskee/draft-articles/TechnicalHiringPart2.md

 > the light is."

 Just because there's light to see by, it doesn't mean you're looking in the right place.
-Here's where we want to look:
+Here's where we really want to look, at the areas where cost of development, and cost of ownership of code

 - Changeability and maintainability of code.